Whole Bo Ssam

 Reheat & Serve Your Bo Ssäm:

-3) Add some of the ginger scallion sauce to the pan and cook until fragrant.
+3 Add some of the ginger scallion sauce to the pan and cook until fragrant.
+Save some ginger scallion sauce to serve with the bo ssam.

-7) Season with fried rice kit, using one tablespoon at a time until it’s to your liking.
+7 Season with the fried rice kit, using one tablespoon at a time until it’s seasoned to your liking.